gagandeepahuja09/go-practice/go-cloud-native/notes/5_building_cloud_native_service.md

 Generation 0: The Core Functionality
 * While returning the error, we don't use errors.New.
 Instead we return the prebuilt ErrNoSuchKey error value.
-* This is an example of sentinel error, which determines exactly what type of error it's receiving and to respond accordingly.
+* This is an example of *sentinel error*, which determines exactly what type of error it's receiving and to respond accordingly.

     if err.Is(ErrNoSuchKey) {
         http.Error(w, err.Error(), http.StatusNotFound)